 So what gives?
 Why doesn't the "size" property work when you nest it inside another component?

-It's not a bug, it's just that you didn't use auto layout on the variants' frames.
 In order for a child frame to affect the size of a parent frame that is using auto layout, both the parent and child frames must have auto layout applied.
 The solution to the scenario I described above is to go back and add auto layout to each of the variants that have the "size" property with the resizing rules set to hug in both directions.

-In the example of the icons above, I would set up a semantic-level variable collection named "Spacing".
-If you don't know what I mean by "semantic-level", you should read my other blog post about 3 levels of variable collections.
+Real quick, If you don't know what I mean by "semantic-level", you should read my other blog post about 3 levels of variable collections.

 From there, instead of setting a nested instance's size using a variant property, I could set the mode on that nested layer.
 Or even a parent layer further upstream!